INFINITY & OLSENT branded Infinity TPS & Orange Round Electrical Cables

 What should consumers do?

 If you suspect any of these cables were installed in your premises, contact the responsible builder, electrical contractor or appliance installer to confirm whether Infinity cable was used.
 They will liaise with you, and the cable supplier from whom they sourced the cable, about obtaining remedy under this safety recall.
-The cable supplier will then arrange for inspection of your wiring and remediation of any installed Infinity cable that they supplied, free of charge to the consumer, under the safety recall.
+The cable supplier will then arrange for inspection of your wiring and remediation of any installed Infinity cable that they supplied.

 If you want your wiring inspected, the cable supplier should be given the first opportunity to arrange this.
 If you are uncertain who the cable supplier was, you can arrange for a licensed electrical contractor to inspect your wiring.
 Inspection costs are not recoverable from cable suppliers if Infinity cable was not installed or if the cable supplier cannot be determined.